Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Method

-and \(\mathbf{J}_{kj}^b\) analogously.
+as the analogon to integrated gradients for vector-valued models.
+The integral over encoder \(\mathbf{h}\) can be processed in the same way by substituting \(\mathbf{y}(\beta)\) to obtain \(\mathbf{J}_{kj}^h\).
 In practice, these integrals are calculated numerically by sums over \(N\) steps, with \(\alpha_n = n/N\).
 This introduces an approximation error which must, however, converge to zero for large \(N\) by definition of the Riemann integral.
 We plug the results from Equation \ref{eq:substitution} and the definitions of the \textit{integrated Jacobians} into Equation \ref{eq:sep_int}: